How to visit Roman Forum and skip the line ? (Updated)

 The Roman Forum is next to both the Colosseum and Palatine Hill, but it has its own separate entrance.
 The Roman Forum entrance is between the Colosseum and the Piazza Venezia.

 Because of the positioning of the entrances and exits for the Colosseum, the ancient Forum and Palatine Hill, most people visit the Forum after visiting the Colosseum.
 This is because the Roman Forum entrance is located by the exit of the Colosseum.

 If you’re taking the metro, you can get off at the Colosseo station, which is right by the Colosseum.
 The bus stop is also called Colosseo, which makes it nice and easy to remember if you plan on mixing up your travel methods.

-It’s possible to buy a ticket that just lets you into the Roman Forum, but combination tickets, which give you access to the Colosseum, the Roman Forum and Palatine Hill are much more popular, and much better value for money.
+It’s possible to buy a ticket that just lets you into the Roman Forum, but combination tickets, which give you access to the Colosseum, the ancient Forum and Palatine Hill are much more popular, and much better value for money.

 - Neronian Cryptoporticus (an underground corridor)